 Eating fresh fruit and vegetables during the winter months is a brilliant way to stay healthy as they can provide the body with certain vitamins and minerals the daily diet requires.
 During this time of the year many different types of fresh, versatile vegetables are in season, such as potatoes, leeks, carrots, winter squash, and swede.
 Fresh fruits that are in season during the cold winter months include plums, pears, apples and satsumas.
 There are many ways of including seasonal ingredients like these in snacks and meals so how about getting started with our fresh in winter recipes below!

 An important part of getting children involved in the kitchen is helping them to recognise a variety of fruits and vegetables.
 Before cooking, get started with some simple matching or memory activities.
-If played as a class game, the winning team could be rewarded with first choice of ingredients for their winter soup, or special extras for a crunchy slaw!
+If played as a group or class game, the winning team could be rewarded with first choice of ingredients for their winter soup, or special extras for a crunchy slaw!